In several entries, the term “closed loop system” is mentioned. Now it’s time to explain bit more about this notion.

 Even more – the example with acrobat explains very well, how the corrections are different from integrators.
 The acrobat has chosen the pole heavy and long not without a reason – in this way he reaches additional stability.
 He cannot accidentally swiftly drag the pole, the more heavy pole is a support point by itself.
 Exactly this principle is used in some closed loop systems – the system’s reaction time to reach the required correction is limited, to avoid swiftly changing and uncontrollable situations.

-Correction – theoretically required correction in the exact moment, to reach the ideal situation;
+Correction – theoretically required correction at the exact moment, to reach the ideal situation;

 Integrator – correction, “endowed” with variance, limited in time or the “heavy pole” from analogy with acrobat.
 Fuel mixture control systems use this principle of “heavy pole” to avoid too swift changes in fuel proportion.
 Too swift changes can cause uneven performance of the engine.